 - Sensitive Skin - Your skin is slightly red or itchy or has an uncomfortable tingle

 - Normal Skin - Your skin feels slightly tight but comfortable with no itching, redness or irritation.
-There id no oil on the tissue
+There is no oil on the tissue

 - Oily Skin - Your skin has a sheen and there will be some oil on the tissue from most areas of your face

 Dry Skin - Surfactant-free, no-rinse cleansers work best for dry skin types.
 A no rinse cleanser would be one where no water is required, and you simply wipe it off with clean facial tissues or cotton balls.
-Examples would be Banila Co's Clean It Zero Classic or a drug store dupe Ponds Cold Cream Cleanser.
+Examples would be Banila Co's Clean It Zero Purity or a drug store dupe Ponds Cold Cream Cleanser.
 A surfactant is also known as a detergent, a cleansing agent that degreases oil or any other fatty substance so it can be washed away.
 One well known surfactant is sodium laurel sulfate which is also the worst thing you can put on your skin or hair as it's the most irritating and drying.
-If you're going to do a double cleanse use your wipe off cleanser after your oil cleanser, and avoid all cleansers with sodium laurel sulphate if you have dry skin.
+If you're going to do a double cleanse, avoid all cleansers with sodium laurel sulphate if you have dry skin.
 Sodium laureate sulfate is fine.
 I found that my hair and skin is dryer depending on the water I use, so it makes sense that tap water can also affect your skin if you suffer from dryness.
 After wiping off the cleanser, or using a gentle foam cleanser, use a hydrating water mist.

 Dry and Sensitive Skin - Creamy cleansers that look like lotions work best if your skin is both dry and sensitive.
 It cleans your skin, but still leaves it moisturized without irritation even after rinsing it off with tap water.
 Look for creamy cleansers that contain ingredients like ceramide and hyaluronic acid, both of which are known for their water retention abilities - they create or restore the skin's barrier and both attract and keep moisture in the skin.
 Examples of a creamy cleanser would be Etude's Happy Teatime Milk Tea Cleansing Cream, a drug store version would be CeraVe Hydrating Cleanser.
 It should always be rinsed off.
 Use after your preferred cleansing oil.

 Oily/Normal/Combination Skin - Foaming cleansers may work best.
 Foaming cleansers should definitely not be used by those with sensitive or dry skin as it's a more aggressive cleanser and can be irritating and drying to other skin types.
 An example of a good low pH cleanser is The Face Shop's herby 365 or CosRX Low pH Good Morning Gel.

-There are other types of cleansers as well, such as bubble, gel, powder, water, milk, exfoliating.
-It's always important to look at the ingredients and identify any that will affect your skin type.
+There are other types of cleansers as well, such as bubble, gel, powder, water, milk, exfoliating etc. It's always important to look at the ingredients and identify any that will affect your skin type.

 For very sensitive skin types, or those prone to cystic acne it can be a landmine trying to find products that don't irritate your skin.
 Below are ingredients that are in many, many products, but it's worth knowing which might be possible irritants if you have sensitive skin.